This was the year I fell in love with black-eyed peas. (The food. Already loved the band.)

 They have a wonderful flavor, almost smoky, even without bacon or ham.
-Earlier this last summer we put them in a salad with feta and spinach.
-So so good.
+Earlier this past summer, we put them in a salad with feta and spinach.
+So, so good!

-Hoppin' John is one of those classic Southern dishes that come with as many versions, stories and flavors as there are cooks.
+Hoppin' John is one of those classic Southern dishes that come with as many versions, stories, and flavors as there are cooks.
 At its core, however, Hoppin' John is rice, black-eyed peas (or field peas), smoked pork, and onions.

 So, for this new year, I offer you a hot plate of Hoppin' John.
 May we all enjoy its good luck.
 Happy New Year!

 Black-eyed peas were native to Africa and were domesticated some 5,000 years ago on the continent.
 This humble little bean (yes, they're beans, not peas as their name would have you believe) came to North America aboard slave ships.

 We're not exactly sure how they got associated with New Year's, but we do know that black-eyed peas helped sustain Southerners during the period of Reconstruction.
 Black-eyed peas are also culturally significant for Sephardic Jews celebrating Rosh Hashana.
 Sometime after the Civil War, Hoppin' John became good luck New Year's food.

 Together with rice, Hoppin' John gives you all your complete proteins.
 There's a Southern saying: "Peas for pennies, greens for dollars, and cornbread for gold."
 Having these delicious beans on your plate with some rice, collards, and cornbread sounds like great luck to me!

 Instead of bacon fat, use your favorite cooking oil and saute some sliced mushrooms to add more umami and a bit of smoky flavor.

 To add more smokiness, try seasoning with smoked salt or a smoked paprika, add some fire-roasted tomatoes, and/or add a bit of liquid smoke to the dish.